You’ve probably heard bankruptcy likened to a financial lifeline.

 Taxes are treated differently than other kinds of debt when you file for bankruptcy.
 Unless you thought the IRS might see what a nice, well-intentioned person you really are and forgive back taxes, hearing that tax debt doesn’t get discharged in a bankruptcy filing probably doesn’t surprise you.

-When Can Taxes be Discharged in Bankruptcy?
+When Are Taxes Discharged In Bankruptcy?

 There’s no one-size-fits-all answer to when taxes can be discharged in bankruptcy.
 (I know, surprise, surprise.)
 The answer depends in part on the different types of bankruptcy filed.